Linux 3.3 has been released (official announcement) on 18 Mar 2012.

 Recommended LWN article: Network transmit queue limits

-"Bufferbloat" is a term used to describe the latency and throughput problems caused by excessive buffering trough the several elements of a network connection.
+"Bufferbloat" is a term used to describe the latency and throughput problems caused by excessive buffering through the several elements of a network connection.
 Some tools are being developed to help to alleviate these problems, and this feature is one of them.

 Byte queue limits are a configurable limit of packet data that can be put in the transmission queue of a network device.
 As a result one can tune things such that high priority packets get serviced with a reasonable amount of latency whilst not subjecting the hardware queue to emptying when data is available to send.
 Configuration of the queue limits is in the tx-<n> sysfs directory for the queue under the byte_queue_limits directory.